The Importance of a Consistent Encryption Experience

-- Keeps email protection simple for people who are not heavy technology users which promotes adoption for senders and recipients.
+- Keeps email data protection simple for people who are not heavy technology users to promote adoption for both senders and recipients.

-- Is designed for high volume messaging capabilities—to meet enterprise-level demands.
+- Is designed for high volume messaging capabilities—to meet enterprise-level high-volume demands.

 - Offers a variety of secure delivery options, including fallback options, so that all messages are protected.

 International organizations use Echoworx to deliver a consistent brand, domain and user experience, regardless of where the sender or recipient is located.

 The platform supports 27 languages and uses organizational attributes to personalize and automatically brand outgoing encrypted messages by logo, division or location.
 These rules are set up during implementation and are based on business use cases.

 If you take advantage of branding and language preferences, your clients will consistently see that your secure message originated from a reputable source and isn’t spam.
 This approach helps you build trust with customers.
 Encryption is intertwined with client trust, satisfaction and retention – a business necessity.